NIH-NICHD/Kids-First-Elements-of-Style-Workflow-Creation-Maintenance/classes/Creating-Kids-First-And-Other-Account-Registrations/README.md

 # Creating a Kids First account and other accounts for this course

 Today in this pre-training workshop, we will spend some time to get everyone registered for a few accounts.
+By now, we have a GitHub account, an ORCID and hopefully an ERA-Commons ID.
+This last one will allow us to take advantage of the NIH Researcher Authentication Service.
+In this portion of the class, we will be registering with Kids First as well as CAVATICA and connecting these two accounts together.

 ## Beginning with Kids First Account